znly/rules_go/go/toolchains.rst

 The cover function adds an action that runs ``go tool cover`` on a set of source files to produce copies with cover instrumentation.

-Returns a tuple of a covered GoSource with the required source files processed for cover and the cover vars that were added.
+Returns a covered GoSource_ with the required source files process for coverage.

 Note that this removes most comments, including cgo comments.